GraemeMalcolm/ai-stuff/instructions/07-text-analytics.md

 Microsoft Azure *cognitive services* includes the *Text Analytics* service, which provides some out-of-the-box NLP capabilities, including the identification of key phrases in text, and the classification of text based on sentiment.

 For example, suppose the fictional *Margie's Travel* organization encourages customers to submit reviews for hotel stays.
 You could use the Text Analytics service to summarize the reviews by extracting key phrases, determine which reviews are positive and which are negative, or analyze the review text for mentions of known entities such as locations or people.

-## View Review Documents

-Let's start by taking a look at some hotel reviews that have been left by customers.

 ## Create a Cognitive Services Resource